Driving in NZ Banner Karamea

 Driving in NZ Manawatu 01

 • Creating an itinerary that allows an occasional couple of nights in the same location using New Zealand Frontiers’ superb Explore NZ guide will offer time to linger and avoid the need to move on every day.
-If you are particularly organised, try creating a plan that is a little shorter than your rental duration to provide extra time up your sleeve with which to spend in locations you particularly enjoy or to travel to those additional locations you hear about along the way.
+If you are particularly organised, try creating a plan that is a little shorter than your rental duration to provide extra time up your sleeve with which to spend in locations you particularly enjoy, or to travel to those additional locations you hear about along the way.

 Road rules and pre-trip preparation